 Are CAB services offered in Māori?

-The volunteers at your local bureau may speak a variety of languages.
+The volunteers at your local CAB may speak a variety of languages.
 If you’re not sure, just ask.

 We do hold a range of information in Māori (either in print or as downloads) from a number of organisations and Government agencies.